ru22-14/beauty-boutique/README.md

 - As a <strong>Site User</strong> I can <strong>Search</strong>for a particular product so that I can quickly find the desired product. <hr>

-- As a <strong>Site User</strong> I am able to go to a <strong>Product's detail page</strong> so that I can read about the description of the product, add it to favourites or basket by selecting the quantity of the product.
+- As a <strong>Site User</strong> I am able to go to a <strong>Product's detail page</strong> so that I can read about the description of the product, add it to favourites or basket by selecting the quantity of the product. <hr>

 - As a <strong>Site User</strong> I can <strong>Add or Remove items into the Favourites</strong> so that I can buy them in the Future if they are on sale or simply remove them.<hr>